sterben-Dev10/SaveWizard-Resources/Scripts/README.md

 **Usage:**
 `python3 pyconvert.py 999 -ui32` will output the hexadecimal value of 999 in 32bit integer (4 bytes) Big Endian by default,
 Apply `--little` if you want it in Little Endian.
 `python3 pyconvert.py 0x000003E7 -ui32` will output the decimal value.
-All hexadecimal values must start with `0x`.
+All hexadecimal values must start with `0x` when converting back to decimal.
+`python3 pyconvet.py C39E943977124BE8 -swp` will swap endianness of the inputed hexadecimal input.

 [Apollo-lib Compiler macOS](apollo-lib-macos.sh)